Comparison of topological charge definitions in Lattice QCD: Results

 \subsection{Monte Carlo histories and distribution histograms}

-In this subsection, we show some typical features of the topological charge evaluated with one representative fermionic definition (index of the overlap operator evaluated on configurations with 1 step of HYP smearing applied) and one representative gluonic definition (with the Wilson flow at flow time $t_0$).
+In this subsection, we show some typical features of the topological charge evaluated with one representative fermionic definition\footnote{Mind that here we do not match the smoothing scales, but choose typical smoothing levels applied for the overlap definition and the gluonic definition.
+The smoothing in both cases serves very different purposes.
+For the gluonic definition, smoothing is mandatory, since the topological charge from unsmeared configurations is dominated by ultraviolet noise and a meaningful extraction of the charge is not possible.
+In the case of the overlap index definition, the topological charge can be meaningfully extracted even without any smoothing and the latter is applied only to reduce the computational time.} (index of the overlap operator evaluated on configurations with 1 step of HYP smearing applied) and one representative gluonic definition (with the Wilson flow at flow time $t_0$).
 This serves two purposes.
 First, we show that correlations between the two classes of definitions are apparent even from a visual inspection of Monte Carlo histories.
 Second, we want to investigate whether the distribution of the topological charge is approximately Gaussian and, for the gluonic case, whether clustering of the values around integers occurs.